rust-lang/rfcs/text/3263-precise-pre-release-deps.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Do it transparently for the user.

-Cargo will need to differentiate how they resolve a pre-release and a release version.
+Implement this RFC in resolver 3.
+Cargo will need to differentiate a pre-release and a release version and use the appropriate default operator.

 # Drawbacks
 [drawbacks]: #drawbacks